Updated 08.04.2021 | First published 19.12.2019

-“The New Home Fund – some much-needed help for first-time buyers.”
+“The First Home Fund – some much-needed help for first-time buyers.”

-In this short article Ross Stisi covers the key points of how this new government help to buy scheme will help YOU.
+Now you’ve got the general idea, our Bearded Broker Ross Stisi explains how this help to buy scheme will help YOU.

 What type of scheme is the First Home Fund?